 What is SEO?

 Before we dive in, let’s talk about what SEO actually is.
 SEO stands for Search Engine Optimization.
 Put simply, it’s a series of practices you can employ to ensure your content is readable to search engines like Google, so that when users type in keywords into a search engine, your content gets returned to them.
-In other words, SEO tells search engines what your content is all about.
+In other words, SEO tells search engines what your content is all about, and ideally, showcases your expertise on a topic.

 The best advice we can give any SEO newbie is to think about your content in terms of how people would ideally discover it.
 Keep in mind that search engines are crawling your site looking for particular strings of keywords.
 When users land on your site, it’s then looking at what they do — do the leave the page quickly?
 Do they stay and read?
 Do they click on your links?
 Do they buy things from your links?